terikon/kendo-pouchdb/README.md

 Will use [pouchdb-find](<https://github.com/nolanlawson/pouchdb-find>) plugin.
 Filters and sorting can be as complex as pouchdb-find supports.

 Indexes should be defined beforehand, or query will fail.
+If filter or sorting use id filed, add index on _id field instead.

 ```js
 var dataSource = new kendo.data.PouchableDataSource({